vaishnavi-chowdary/AI-TicTacToe/README.md

 - `temporallearning.py`: Implementation of the Temporal Difference Learning algorithm.
 - `monteclaro.py`: Implementation of the Rollout Policy Adaptation (Monte Carlo) algorithm.
 - `sparsesampling.py`: Implementation of the Sparse Sampling (Tree Search) algorithm.
-- `Tic Tac Toe.pdf`: PowerPoint presentation providing an overview of the project. 📄
+- `Tic Tac Toe.ppt`: PowerPoint presentation providing an overview of the project. 📄
 <a name="algorithms-and-techniques"></a>
 ---